tytydraco/yessleep/out/I_could_never_understand_why_I_couldnt_participate_in_movie_time_When_I_was_eight_Until_I_met_The_Delaney_Family.md

 While her soldiers, The Delaney Family, swiftly followed her orders.

-Mrs Delaney, looming over me, in fifties style dress.
+Mrs Delaney, looming over me, in fifties style dress, a bright yellow dress, and matching slippers.

 Mr Delaney, lurking in the shadows.

 And the three children, standing either side of me.
 Spencer Delaney had my arm, while Luna Delaney's fingers were wrapped around my neck, forcing my head forwards.
 Jasper Delaney held open my eyes, forcing them wide open.
+I finally understood the blankness in his eyes.
+I knew why I couldn't read them.

+They say eyes are the windows to the soul, and the eldest Delaney son had a deep, cavernous hole, hollowing him out.

 Finally, I could hear it, and somehow it was familiar.

 It was *home*.

 "You're going to tell us exactly what you know about *Sɥɐpoʍ*."

+So yeah, you could say my boyfriend's family was *weird*.

+I'll tell you more soon.